Three bedroom private home in the bush

-Facilities at the Uplands include am inviting, large swimming pool, open verandas, and an extensive lawn.
+Facilities at the Uplands include an inviting, large swimming pool, open verandas and an extensive lawn.
 The dining and sitting areas feature lovely high ceilings, wooden floors and beautiful fireplaces.

 Nestled in the heart of South Africa's unspoilt Eastern Cape province lies Kwandwe Private Game Reserve, a world-class Big Five safari experience in 22 000 hectares (54 000 acres) of pristine private wilderness and featuring 30 km of privately owned river frontage of the Great Fish River.

 Guests are advised to fly to Port Elizabeth and proceed to Kwandwe by road or air transfer.
-A flight from Johannesburg to Port Elizabeth takes about 1 hour 40 minutes.
-The distance from Port Elizabeth to Kwandwe is 160km (100 miles) and can be comfortably covered by road in 1 hour and 45 minutes.
-A flight from Port Elizabeth directly to the Kwandwe Airstrip takes approximately 30 minutes.
+A flight from Johannesburg to Port Elizabeth takes about 1 hour 45 mins.
+The distance from Port Elizabeth to Kwandwe is 160km (100 miles) and can be comfortably covered by road in 2 - 2 1/2 hours.
+A flight from Port Elizabeth directly to the Kwandwe Airstrip takes approximately 45 minutes.
 Transfers to the Lodge from the airstrip or Port Elizabeth can be arranged by Kwandwe.

 Browse our website for luxury travel ideas and holiday inspiration